KenithTian/CeleX4-SDK/README.md

 * This SDK provides three working modes of CeleX Sensors: Full-Picture data, Event data, and Optical-Flow data.
 Full-Picture and Event data output alternately to create FullPic-Event data.

-`The CeleX-SDK is structured as follows:`
+`The CeleX4-SDK is structured as follows:`

 * _DemoGUI_: CeleX Demo GUI execution (Windows and Linux).
 * _Documentation_: